 The School Improvement Process truly picks up during the winter as monitoring of the current plan overlaps with gathering and analyzing data for the upcoming plan.
 In addition, the first compliance components of the new cycle need to be meaningfully completed.
 Amendments to Consolidated Application due mid January.
 Begin District/School Systems Review (or Interim SA) and perception surveys.

 Spring is an opportune time to review essential standards at each grade level.
 Compliance reports are also DUE: School Systems Review (SSR) or Interim-SA (mid-March); District Systems Review (DSR) or Interim-SA (mid-April); Perception Data, Achievement Data and Demographic Data on the School Data Analysis (Practical Deadline late April).
-Begin adjusting the School/District Improvement Plan.
+Once the strengths and weaknesses have been identified using the four types of data, schools/districts usually finalize their Improvement Plans, Consolidated Application, Program Evaluations and professional learning plans by June 30.
+Section 31a also due in mid-July.